-Following this idea, given a set K of safe keys we define the K-guards as the set of message encrypted with a key in K. However, K-guards can fail at protecting a secret.
+Following this idea, given a set K of safe keys we define the K-guards as the set of messages encrypted with a key in K. However, K-guards can fail at protecting a secret.
 Indeed, a protocol may reveal some secrets embedded in safe messages.
-Here is an example from the Needham-Schroeder protocol (see Example 3.1).
-Consider the action of the responder - played by an honest principal B - in a session between an intruder I and B. The action of B may be seen as a rule $\{I, y\}{K_B} \rightarrow \{y, n_2\}{K_I}$ : On reception of any message matching with the left-hand-side, B will decrypt and send y to the intruder.
-So, we conclude that the safe key $K_B$ can guard a secret except in messages of the form $\{I, y\}{K_B}$ where y is a secret.
+Here is an example from the Needham- Schroeder protocol (Example 1).
+Consider the action of the responder - played by an honest principal B - in a session with an intruder I. The action of B may be seen as a rule $\{i, y\}{K_B} \rightarrow \{y, n_2\}{K_i}$: On reception of any message matching the left-hand side, B will decrypt and send y to the intruder.
+So we conclude that the safe key K_B can guard a secret except in messages of the form $\{i, y\}{K_B}$, where y is a secret.

 The idea underlying our verification algorithm is then to characterize the set of K-guards that will keep the secret unrevealed in all sent messages.
 The K-guards that do not protect their secret are called safe-breakers.
 Let us consider again the Needham-Schroeder protocol and the first transition of principal B described above.
-Then, $\{I, y\}{K_B}$ is a safe-breakers.
+Then, $\{I, y\}{K_B}$ is a safe-breaker.

-The core of our verification algorithm takes a protocol and computes an over-approximation of the set of safe-breakers.
+The core of our verification algorithm takes a protocol and computes an overapproximation of the set of safebreakers.
 This set is, in general, infinite.
-Therefore, we represents it using terms: a term with variables represents for the infinite set of its ground instances.
+Therefore, we represent it using terms: a term with variables represents the infinite set of its ground instances.

-A weakness of this symbolic representation is, however, that variables appear only at the leafs, and hence, they do not allow to describe, for instance, the set of terms that share a common sub-term.
-To mitigate this weakness, we introduce super terms, that is, terms with an interpreted constructor, Sup, where a term Sup(t) is meant for the set of terms that contain t as sub-term.
-The use of super terms in our verification method requires to solve a generalized form of the unification problem.
-In counterpart, it allows us to define a widening operator that ensures termination of a large class of protocols.
+A weakness of this symbolic representation is, however, that variables appear only at the leafs, and hence they do not allow one to describe, for instance, the set of terms that share a common subterm.
+To mitigate this weakness, we introduce super terms, that is, terms with an interpreted constructor, Sup, where a term Sup(t) is meant for the set of terms that contain t as subterm.
+The use of super terms in our verification method requires one to solve a generalized form of the unification problem.
+On the other hand, it allows us to define a widening operator that ensures termination of a large class of protocols.

 We developed a prototype in Caml that implements this method.
-We have been able to verify several protocols taken from [12] including, for instance, Needham-Schroeder-Lowe (0.03 sec), Yahalom (12.67 sec), Otway-Rees (0.01 sec), and Kao-Chow (0.78 sec).
+We have been able to verify several protocols taken from [12] including, for instance, Needham-Schroeder-Lowe (0.03 s), Yahalom (12.67 s), Otway-Rees (0.01 s), and Kao-Chow (0.78 s).